-This seminar will be an opportunity to discuss the role of Integrated Care Systems (ICS) in shaping the care in the communities they serve - looking at population health management, scaling up and local delivery.
+This seminar was an opportunity to discuss the role of Integrated Care Systems (ICS) in shaping the care in the communities they serve - looking at population health management, scaling up and local delivery.

-Following the commitment to roll out ICS across the country by 2021 to help deliver the NHS Long Term Plan, delegates will discuss the challenges and practicalities in scaling up to meet this goal - including:
+In light of the commitment to roll out ICS across the country, delegates discussed the challenges and practicalities in scaling up to meet this goal - including:

 - arrangements for governance, and